hackclub/sprig/README.md

 </a>
 </p>

 **Sprig is open source**.
 Shipping a game to the Sprig Gallery is contributing to an open-source project.
 Everything about Sprig is transparent and editable.
 That includes the hardware designs, the game engine for the web, the embedded game engine for the RP2040 chip, the web-editor itself, and even the gallery and intro pages!
+We did some fun engineering to get Sprig to work and to make your games run the same on your desktop computer and a $4 microcontroller.
+That involved custom JS runtimes with optimizations in C and even PIO assembly.

 ## You Ship, We Ship

-Make a game
+make a game
--> share it with the community
+&rarr; share it with the community
--> receive your device
+&rarr; receive your device
--> play Sprig games on it
+&rarr; play Sprig games on it
--> hack on the device for more projects
+&rarr; hack on the device for more projects

 ## Philosophy